katanox/tabour/spring/README.md

 ## Requirements

-- Spring boot > 3.x.x
+- Spring Boot: > 3

 ## Usage

-Tabour Spring provides the annotation: `AutoconfigureTabour` which needs to be placed on your Spring Boot application class
+Tabour Spring provides the annotation: `AutoconfigureTabour` which needs to be placed on your Spring Boot application class.

-Then you need to setup your registries as Beans
+You also need to enable component scanning for the Tabour annotations as shown in the example below.

-Tabour Spring will collect these registries, register them and start tabour
+Then you need to setup your registries as Beans which will be collected and launched.

 ## Configuration